ryjen/ryjen.github.io/content/post/git-notes-as-version-tool-storage.md

 There are some obvious advantages:

 1. Git notes can be created on a file in the repository (the project configuration file)
-2. They are not pushed by default.
+2. They are not pushed by default
 3. They have separate merge strategies when conflicts occur

+This seems ideal.
+Might as well put notes with the current version on commits too with a hook.

+To push the notes is a little ugly, put doable with an alias/subcommand or by configuration (part of the project init step).

 ## The Proto